bseddon/phpOLAPi/README.md

 );
 ```

-Render the ResultSet
+Use ResultSet renderers
 ------

-The result of a query is a ResultSet, which mimics the (very complex) structure of an XMLA response.
+The result of a query is a `ResultSet` instance, which mimics the (very complex) structure of an XMLA response.
 Renderers help extract the actual data, which is burried deep in the XML.
+In the first example above we used the `AssocArrayRenderer` to transform the `ResultSet` into an associative array.
+But there are also other renderers and you can also build your own!

 ``` php
 use phpOLAPi\Renderer\Table\HtmlTableRenderer;